Visiting Alsace, France: What to Do in Strasbourg, Colmar and Fairy-Tale Villages

 Getting around

-You’ll want a car if you plan to visit more than one town.
-Strasbourg and Colmar are easy by train
+You will want a car if you plan to visit more than one town.
+Strasbourg and Colmar are easy by train.

 How long to stay